 The rock in June

-When Reykjavík was still a small city and hadn't yet expanded any further than Rauðarárholt hill (where I was born and lived for the first 5 years of my life - RHR), people could still rent a sizable piece of land in the hills east from there (the hill where I live now - RHR).
+When Reykjavík was still a small city and hadn't yet expanded any further than Rauðarárholt hill (where I was born and lived for the first 5 years of my life - RHR), people could still rent a sizable piece of land in the hills east of there (the hill where I live now - RHR).

 If you want to know where Rauðarárholt - the Red River Hill was, then the beautiful Háteigskirkja church now stands on that hill.
 And Stýrimannaskólinn í Reykjavík - The College of Navigation in Reykjavík.
 It was consecrated in 1945, a little after this story took place.

-Another more sunny day in June
+Another sunny day in June

 Þorbjörn Jónsson rented a piece of land at Grensás, a short distance away from Múli.
-Here Þorbjörn wanted to start poultry husbandry.
+Here, Þorbjörn wanted to start poultry husbandry.

-But the land which he had got, was rock-ribbed and it was necessary to clear away the rocks - this was either in 1934 or 1935.
+But the land which he had got was rock-ribbed, and it was necessary to clear away the rocks - this was either in 1934 or 1935.

 Visiting the rock dweller on a sunny day in June

-One rock stood out though as it was quite large, more so than the others - and it was split in the middle, and a small spring came up from beneath it.
+One rock stood out, though, as it was quite large, more so than the others, and it was split in the middle, and a small spring came up from beneath it.

 The workers, after clearing away the other rocks, started drilling one hole into the rock for the dynamite so they could blow it up the following day.

-That night Þorbjörn had a peculiar dream of a stranger, who came to see him.
+That night, Þorbjörn had a peculiar dream of a stranger who came to see him.
 The stranger was upset and asked Þorbjörn why he couldn't leave his farm alone.

 The rock in October